RAF Pocklington: Occupying squadrons

 The first occupants of the site in 1941 were the Royal Canadian Air Force unit of 405 squadron, operating Wellington bombers for 84 raids in eleven months, during which 20 aircraft failed to return.

 In April 1942, the squadron changed to Halifax bombers, flying a further 20 raids before exchanging bases with the Royal Air Force 102 squadron from RAF Topcliffe, and were the last unit to occupy the station until its closure (although a personnel holding unit was briefly based at the base in 1946).
-The station finally closed in September 1942.
+The station finally closed in September 1946.

+In May 1942 three German air raids occurred in the vicinity of RAF Pocklington.
+The first was reported on 20 May though only one bomb was dropped near the air base resulting in one Halifax being damaged.
+The other two raids happened on 27 and 29 May though neither attacked RAF Pocklington.

-The station transferred to Transport Command the day before the end of the war, operating B-24 Liberator aircraft before their transfer to RAF Bassingbourn.
+The station transferred to Transport Command the day before the end of the war, operating Consolidated Liberator aircraft before their transfer to RAF Bassingbourn.

 Subsequent use

 Following the closure of the station, it was mostly returned to agricultural use, with the hangars used as grain stores, but subsequently the technical area became an industrial estate, and a large number of buildings still stand.

-The original runways are still in use by the Wolds gliding club, who secured the lease to the airfield in 1971, and purchased it outright from the land owner in 1983.
+One of the original runways is still in use by the Wolds Gliding Club, who secured the lease to the airfield in 1971, and purchased it outright from the land owner in 1983.
 Former members of 102 squadron still hold reunion events at the gliding club.